Ammar-Algaithy/SliceLine-overview/README.md

 ## 📜 License

 The content of this overview repository is released under the **MIT License**.
-Source code in the private SliceLine repository is proprietary to NeoWasl LLC.
+Source code in the private SliceLine repository is proprietary to Ammar Algaithy.